 Checking with MAUDE, over the same time period using date of operation and type of mesh, for any operative reports and researchers found, “No mesh-related adverse events at the surgical institution were identified within the MAUDE database after audit of all applicable reports (n=4135).”

-This leaves one with the conclusion that complication reports are not making it to what is supposed to be the most reliable reporting system for the FDA.
+This leaves one with the conclusion that complication reports are not making it to what is supposed to be the most reliable reporting system to alert the FDA about dangerous devices.

 Madris Tomes, worked at the FDA as an IT project manager in its adverse event reporting program, agrees.